DennisCodeInstituteBC/FactFrenzy/README.md

 - **Quiz Themes Selection:**

   - Introduce a selection of themes for quizzes, allowing users to choose or customize the visual appearance of the quiz interface.
-This could include different color schemes, backgrounds, and styles, adding variety and enhancing the aesthetic appeal of the platform.
+This could include different colour schemes, backgrounds, and styles, adding variety and enhancing the aesthetic appeal of the platform.

 Accessibility

 - **Color Contrast**

   - Color contrast is utilized to enhance visibility and accessibility.
-Different colors are employed to quickly and simply indicate correct and incorrect answers, providing immediate feedback.
+Different colours are employed to quickly and simply indicate correct and incorrect answers, providing immediate feedback.

 - **Font Style**